WHOIS: Thin and thick lookups

 The thick model usually ensures consistent data and slightly faster queries, since only one WHOIS server needs to be contacted.
 If a registrar goes out of business, a thick registry contains all important information (if the registrant entered correct data, and privacy features were not used to obscure the data) and registration information can be retained.
 But with a thin registry, the contact information might not be available, and it could be difficult for the rightful registrant to retain control of the domain.

 If a WHOIS client did not understand how to deal with this situation, it would display the full information from the registrar.
-Unfortunately, the WHOIS protocol has no standard for determining how to distinguish the thin model from the thick model.
+The WHOIS protocol has no standard for determining how to distinguish the thin model from the thick model.

 Specific details of which records are stored vary among domain name registries.
 Some top-level domains, including com and net, operate a thin WHOIS, requiring domain registrars to maintain their own customers' data.
 The other global top-level registries, including org, operate a thick model.
 Each country-code top-level registry has its own national rules.